samrobbins85/AZ900-Training/Module1.md

 - Pay as you go
 - Get set up immediately
 - No upfront costs
+- Leasing software and customised features
+- Scaling charges based on usage/demand
+- Billing at the user or organisation level

 Azure follows a consumption based model, which just has operational expenditure